|

 Return of Capital

-A portion of a REIT's dividend that is not taxable as ordinary income
+The portion of a dividend or distribution that is not taxable as ordinary income

 during the year paid.
 Instead, the return of capital reduces the

-shareholder's tax basis, and is taxed at capital gains rates when the
+shareholder's tax basis, and is taxed, usually at capital gains rates, when the

 shares are sold.